 Cast Members are always happy to dig out a few packs of Skittles for me at each trick-or-treat spot when I collect an allergy token and tell them I’m vegan and that the only vegan candy they have are Skittles.

 If you’re not into Skittles, you can request a teal token at each candy spot which can later be redeemed for vegan treats.
+This year, the tokens weren’t at every location, and we were consistently told they weren’t necessary to redeem for allergy-friendly treats.
+In fact, when I went to redeem my tokens at Liberty Square, the guest relations cast member told me to keep them as a souvenir!

 There are two redemption centers inside the Magic Kingdom.
 The most convenient location is in the Heritage House in Liberty Square adjacent to the Hall of Presidents.